iggydv/Kalaha/GETTING-STARTED.md

 mvn clean package
 mvn install
 ```
-At the following output should be displayed
+And the following output should be displayed
 ```
 [INFO] ------------------------------------------------------------------------
 [INFO] Reactor Summary: